metaplex-foundation/js-examples/paginate-nfts/README.md

    };
    ```

-   The index range of NFTs falling in current page is then set to the currentView state and is displayed.
+   The range of NFTs falling on the current page is then set to the `currentView` state and displayed.

 3. **If Page is changed**